jodastephen/railmodel/CR2-SWLondon.md

 -------------------------------------
 * CR2 changing to District at VIC in 32-34m at 10tph
 * TWI-WAT changing to Northern (West End) at WAT changing to District at CHX in 37-43m at 4tph (+7m)
+* TWI-WAT changing to Victoria at VXH changing to District at VIC in 38-43m at 4tph (+8m)
 * TWI-WAT changing to BAL-VIC at CLJ changing to District at VIC in 41-45m at 4tph (+10m)

 From New Malden to Farringdon (16m better)